cloudnative-pg/cnpg-playground/README.md

 Ensure that you have the latest version of the `cnpg` plugin installed on your local machine.

+## Contrib

+The [contrib](./contrib/) folder contains community‑contributed scripts that help you set up additional resources.
+Each subdirectory within contrib includes its own `README.md`, which explains the purpose, usage, and any required configuration.

 ## Nix Flakes

 Do you use Nix flakes?
 If you do, this package have a configured